tombetthauser/job-search-survival-pack/README.md

 ## Leetcode Starter List

-This list is sometimes referred to as the 'blind 75', don't ask me why.
-Regardless though they represent a challenging but doable starting list that exposes you to a full range of subjects and difficulty levels.
-Additionally these questions are specifically chosen because they are commonly encountered in interviews.
-Generic youtube links are provided as a reminder that youtube is often a better resource than the leetcode discussion section.
+These questions represent a challenging but doable list that covers a full range of subjects and difficulty levels encountered in algorithm-focused technical interviews.
+Generic youtube links are provided as a reminder that youtube is often a good resource in conjunction with the leetcode discussion section.

-When using leetcode try not to be intimidated by the sometimes very academic sounding problem descriptions or the often unintuitive repl.
-If you feel lost click the `Run Code` bottom in the bottom right and then freely play around with the inputs under the `Testcase` tab above the bottom right section.
-This will allow you to experiment until you understand what the question is asking.
-Again youtube walkthroughs are also fair game for figuring out what you're being asked to do.
+When using leetcode try not to be intimidated by the sometimes very academic problem descriptions or the often unintuitive repl.
+If you feel lost click the `Run Code` button at the bottom right of the page and then freely play around with the inputs under the `Testcase` tab above the bottom right section.
+Experiment until you understand what the question is asking.
+The youtube links are also fair game for problem clarification.

 ### Arrays